gulfiliz/gulfiliz.github.io/_posts/2026-04-05-erotapokriseis-xi.md

 description: Reader questions, answered.
 tags: erotapokriseis,
 ---

 EN:

-Hello, my dear readers,
+Helloggg my dear readers,
-I've responded to most of your emails, but I thought I'd answer a few of your questions here as well.
-Thank you so much for reading and for your thoughtful feedback.
-It means a lot to me.
+One of the sweetest surprises of keeping this blog has been discovering the questions that come back to me from the other side of the screen.
+I’ve answered most of your messages, but I wanted to save a few of them here, in this little archive of conversations.

 TR:

-Merhaba sevgili okurlarım,
+Sevgili okurlarım,
-Çoğunuzun e-postasına dönüş yaptım, ancak gelen bazı soruları burada da yanıtlamak istedim.
-Yazılarımı okuduğunuz ve değerli geri bildirimlerinizi paylaştığınız için çok teşekkür ederim.
-Hepsi benim için çok kıymetli.
+Bu blogu yazmanın en tatlı sürprizlerinden biri, ekranın öbür tarafından bana dönen sorular oldu her zaman! İyi ki varsınız!
+Mesajlarınızın çoğuna cevap verdim, ama bazılarını bu küçük sohbet arşivinde saklamak istedim. :)

 ---